 Pay your debt

-As obvious as it may sound, the best way to keep debt collectors at bay is to pay your debt.
+As obvious as it may sound, the best strategy to keep debt collectors at bay is to pay your debt.
 Can’t afford to pay it in a lump sum?
 Not a problem.
 There are other ways to chip away at debt.

 Consider reaching out to your lender or collections agency and asking to set up an installment plan.
-This way, you can downsize your debt through a series of manageable monthly payments.
+This lets you downsize your debt through a series of manageable monthly payments.
 Simply reaching out and talking with your collections agency is a great first step, as it demonstrates a proactive willingness to pay what you owe.
 And when you’re in contact with your collector, they’re far less likely to resort to aggressive tactics.

 Consolidate your debts